Quantum many-body scars in spin models with multibody interactions: Spin- 1/2 Majumdar-Ghosh model + scalar spin chirarity

 where $\ket{\mathrm{sing}}_{i,j} = \frac{1}{\sqrt{2}}(\ket{\uparrow\downarrow}_{i,j}-\ket{\downarrow\uparrow}_{i,j})$ denotes the normalized spin singlet formed between site $i$ and $j$.
 The two states are related to each other by $\ket{\Psi_2} = {\cal T}\ket{\Psi_1}$.

 As discussed in \cite{Piroli2017WhatIA}, these states are integrable boundary states of the spin-$1/2$ Heisenberg XXX chain, meaning that they are annihilated by all parity-odd conserved charges of the Heisenberg Hamiltonian.
 Since $C_\mathrm{SC}$ is one of the parity-odd conserved charges, it is clear that $\ket{\Psi_1}$ and $\ket{\Psi_2}$ are simultaneously annihilated by both $H_\mathrm{MG}$ and $C_\mathrm{SC}$.
 Thus they are zero-energy eigenstates of $H(t)$ in Eq. (\ref{MG+SC}) for all $t$.
-We now argue that the states $\ket{\Psi_1}$ and $\ket{\Psi_2}$ can be thought of as scar states.
-To this end, we compute the half-chain entanglement entropies ($S_A$) of all energy eigenstates.
+We now argue that the states $\ket{\Psi_1}$ and $\ket{\Psi_2}$ can be thought of as QMBS.
+To this end, we compute the half-chain entanglement entropies ($S_A$) of all energy eigenstates {for several system sizes}.